sw-samuraj/oci-sd/README.md

 ## Logs

 The default log location is `/var/log/oci-sd/oci-sd.log`.
-It can be changed by editing the LOG_PATH variable.
+It can be changed by passing in a custom --log-directory variable.

 ## Example